supercorp-ai/superargs/README.md

 npx -y superargs --stdio "npx -y @modelcontextprotocol/server-postgres {{databaseUrl}}"
 ```

-- **`--stdio`**: Shell command that runs a stdio MCP server with variables to be replaced during runtime in the form `{{variableName}}`.
+- **`--stdio`**: Shell command that runs a stdio MCP server with args to be replaced during runtime in the form `{{argName}}`.
-- **`--update-variables-tool-name`**: (Optional) Custom name for the tool used to update/restart variables.
+- **`--update-args-tool-name`**: (Optional) Custom name for the tool used to update/restart args.
 Defaults to `authorize`.

-### Variables
+### Args

-Variables in the `--stdio` command are denoted by `{{variableName}}`.
+Args in the `--stdio` command are denoted by `{{argName}}`.
 For example:

 ```bash
 npx -y superargs --stdio "GITHUB_PERSONAL_ACCESS_TOKEN={{githubToken}} npx -y @modelcontextprotocol/server-github"
 ```

 In this command:
-- `{{githubToken}}` is a variable that can be set at runtime using the `authorize` tool (or a custom tool name if specified).
+- `{{githubToken}}` is an arg that can be set at runtime using the `authorize` tool (or a custom tool name if specified).

 ## Once Started

-- **Initial state**: At the start, the MCP server will not have any variables set.
+- **Initial state**: At the start, the MCP server will not have any args set.

-- If underlying MCP stdio server can start without variables, it will try to start without them to provide tools lists and other MCP server functions.
+- If underlying MCP stdio server can start without args, it will try to start without them to provide tools lists and other MCP server functions.
-If it can work without variables, the only difference will be that it will have an additional **authorize** tool to update variables.
+If it can work without args, the only difference will be that it will have an additional **authorize** tool to update args.

-- If the server requires variables to start, it will not start until the variables are set and it will only have the **authorize** tool.
+- If the server requires args to start, it will not start until the args are set and it will only have the **authorize** tool.
 All other MCP server functions will either return an empty list or an error message.

-- **When authorize is used**: The server will restart with the new variables and all MCP server functions will be available.
+- **When authorize is used**: The server will restart with the new args and all MCP server functions will be available.

-- **Tool to Update Variables**: By default, named `authorize`, allows updating variables and restarting the child MCP server.
+- **Tool to Update Args**: By default, named `authorize`, allows updating args and restarting the child MCP server.

 ## Examples